Adrenal fatigue

 Key facts

-- Adrenal fatigue is a term used to explain a condition caused by chronic (long-term) exposure to stressful situations.
+- Adrenal fatigue is a term used to explain a condition some believe is caused by long-term exposure to stressful situations.

 What is adrenal fatigue?